hbeni/fgcom-mumble/docs/TESTING_GUIDE.md

 - Report any unusual behavior

 ### **For Technical Users**
-- Run `./test/run_all_tests.sh` to see all test results
+- Run `./test-modules/run_all_tests.sh` to see all test results
-- Check `test/tests-passed.md` for detailed results
+- Check `docs/FUZZING_RESULTS_REPORT_2025-10-12.md` for comprehensive fuzzing results
+- Review `docs/TEST_COVERAGE_DOCUMENTATION.md` for detailed coverage analysis
 - Look at individual test logs for specific information

 ## Summary